 “Faith is a term that makes ignorance sound like a virtue” — Anthony Provenzano

 Mythology and superstition are the sources of delusions that enable faith and belief to supersede rational thinking.
 It acts like blinders that shut out common sense.
-We don’t see the things that are contradictory or illogical.
+We don’t see things that are contradictory or illogical.

 These kinds of blinders on so many people risk the stability of society.
-It always has and always will be one of the primary sources behind the world’s conflicts.
+It always has been and always will be one of the primary sources behind the world’s conflicts.
 The Middle East is an example of a culture clash causing suffering and loss of life.
 (2)

 “Religious faith is the one species of human ignorance that will not admit of even the possibility of correction.” — Sam Harris

 The three most popular organized regions of the Abrahamic tree are Christianity, Judaism, and Islam.
 They do not have large memberships because they inspire people to seek the facts.
 It’s just the opposite.
-They have become large forces in the culture because they are experts at using fear.
+They have become large cultural forces because they are experts at using fear.
 They know the fears we don’t face are the trap that keeps people paying customers.
 Belief, faith, and ignorance create life-long customers.